 Lauren E. Bartlett is the research and training director and director of the Center's Local Human Rights Lawyering Project.
 Ms. Bartlett is a former legal aid attorney who worked at Southeast Louisiana Legal Services from 2008-2011.
 In 2007, Ms. Bartlett co-founded the Louisiana Justice Institute, a nonprofit civil rights legal advocacy organization, where she focused on protecting the rights of persons affected by Hurricanes Katrina and Rita.
-Ms. Bartlett has extensive international human rights experience, including but not limited to providing numerous trainings on incorporating human rights law in everyday U.S. advocacy and using international human rights mechanisms, conceiving of and taking the lead on drafting the first Human Rights in the U.S. handbook for Legal Aid Attorneys, providing live testimony to the U.N.
+Ms. Bartlett has extensive human rights experience, including providing trainings and technical assistance to nonprofits incorporating human rights law in U.S. advocacy and using international human rights mechanisms, conceiving of and taking the lead on drafting the first Human Rights in the U.S. handbook for Legal Aid Attorneys, providing live testimony to the U.N.
 Special Rapporteur on Adequate Housing after Hurricane Katrina, and participating as a research assistant for a member of the United Nations Committee Against Torture.
 She has taught as an adjunct professor of law at both Loyola University New Orleans College of Law and at American University Washington College of Law.
-Before obatining her law degree, Ms. Bartlett worked with non-profit organizations in California, Nepal, Ghana, Bangladesh and India, alongside advocates fighting for social and environmental justice.
+Before obtaining her law degree, Ms. Bartlett worked with non-profit organizations in California, Nepal, Ghana, Bangladesh and India, alongside advocates fighting for social and environmental justice.

 She received her B.A. from the University of California, Davis, and is a graduate of American University Washington College of Law.
 Ms. Bartlett is admitted to practice law in California and Louisiana.
 Follow her on Twitter at @moony8888.